 - Popsicle sticks/wooden paint stirrers (to use for splinting)

 - Hydrogen peroxide (to induce vomiting if needed)

 - Diarrhea remedy (check with your vet for recommendations)

 - Latex surgical gloves

 - Pedialyte powder (electrolytes that can be added to water on hot days)

-- Emergency “space blanket” (for freezing weather or to cover an animal who is in shock)
+- Emergency “space blanket” (for freezing temperatures or to cover an animal that is in shock)

 - Small flashlight